 For more information about Paramahansa Yogananda and his Kriya Yoga teachings, please visit www.yogananda-srf.org.

-Please share any of your own loving thoughts, helpful insights, healing lessons, and any positive new year intentions with me in the comments.
+Please share your own loving thoughts, helpful insights and healing lessons you’ve picked up along the way, and any positive new year intentions with me in the comments.

 Share this healing thought with someone who might enjoy it.